14 days from £3155pp plus international flights.

 [Not travelling as part of a family?
 Don't worry, this is in fact a wonderful trip whatever age you are, so if you're interested in this holiday do get in touch and we can cost it for however many adults, or indeed older children, are in your party].

-When you arrive at Jomo Kenyatta International Airport, you will be met by our representative who will drive you across town to Wilson Airport.
-Here you'll board your one hour domestic flight to Samburu.
+This morning you are taken to Wilson airport where you'll board your one hour domestic flight to Samburu.
 The excitement will start to build on landing.
 You're in the bush now.
 Your guide will be at the airstrip to meet you and take you to camp in time for lunch.
 You'll have ample opportunity to relax, familiarise yourself with camp before your afternoon game drive.
 Families can join the Adventurer's Club, a family programme providing kids with the opportunity to learn about wildlife, life and survival in Samburu from one of the Samburu naturalists.
 They'll be enthralled.
 If you have intrepid teenagers, then the Young Rangers' Club could be for them.
 Lunch, dinner.

 You've a full day in the Samburu to explore this region, and meet the wildlife and the people.
 The day starts early so you make the most of it, there will be time later for a siesta if you need to catch up on sleep.
 Together with your guide, you can choose what to do today, be it bush walks, game driving or a rewarding visit to a neighbouring Samburu community.
 After your morning activity, return to camp for brunch and a bit of down time, either a nap or a dip in the pool might be in order.
 After high tea, set off on your afternoon activity which will culminate in sundowners, a must on safari.
 Return to camp for dinner, chat by the fire and a good night's rest.
 Breakfast, lunch, dinner.

 This morning you will leave Samburu and take the morning flight to the Masai Mara.
-The flight is about 1h45, and will give you the opportunity to view things from the air.
+The flight is about 1 hour and 45 minutes, and will give you the opportunity to view things from the air.
 The airstrip is about 45 minutes' drive from camp.
-You're sure to see wildilfe on the way.
+You're sure to see wildlife on the way.
 Settle in and enjoy a delicious 3 course lunch and have a rest.
 Afternoon tea is served overlooking the Mara River and then, together with your guide, you'll decide on what to do this afternoon.
 It could be a game drive or a guided walk, your first real taste of the famous Masai Mara.
 Breakfast, lunch, dinner.

 Today presents a wonderful opportunity to spend a full day in the Masai Mara National Reserve.
 You'll set out with your guide in the game drive vehicle, with a tasty picnic lunch packed in the back.
 As you don't have to return to camp for lunch, you can penetrate deeper into the park, with more chances of excellent wildlife sightings.
 Each game drive is different, so you never know what you might encounter.
 Along the way your guide will share his knowledge and wisdom, and answer any questions you have.
 Return to camp in time for dinner.
 Breakfast, lunch, dinner.

 Another early start as wildlife is most active before the heat of the day sets in.
-Perhaps take a game drive to the renowned 'Leopard Gorge', made famous in the BBC's progamme Big Cat Diary.
-Back at camp, before lunch, take part in an eco-walk to see how an eco-friendly camp is run.
+Perhaps take a game drive to the renowned 'Leopard Gorge', made famous in the BBC's programme Big Cat Diary.
+Back at camp, before lunch, take part in an eco walk to see how an eco friendly camp is run.
 After lunch enjoy a swim and perhaps a little armchair game viewing from the deck with a drink.
-You could even indulge in a relaxing spa treatment or an interesting visit the Maasai village.
+You could even indulge in a relaxing spa treatment or an interesting visit the Masai village.
 Later take a night drive in the Mara North Conservancy with your guide, see what nocturnal animals you can find.
 Breakfast, lunch, dinner.

 You can have a more relaxed start to the day.
 After breakfast you'll be transferred to the airstrip for the morning flight to Wilson Airport.
 You'll be met on arrival and driven to the famous Carnivore restaurant for lunch, an experience in itself.
 Afterwards, when you've had your fill, you'll be driven to Lake Nakuru in time for dinner.
 The drive is around 4 hours, you can sit back and enjoy the scenery as you pass through countryside and villages.
 You'll skirt Lake Naivasha before arriving at Lake Nakuru Sopa Lodge, overlooking Lake Nakuru and the national park, a haven for birds and wildlife.
 Breakfast, lunch dinner.